Authentication and Credentials¶

 Clients that support managing resources from other projects can be overwritten per call.

-Example: you create a
+You create a BigQuery

-client using credentials fromproject_a
+client using credentials from project_a

-.
-All calls will query datasets fromproject_a
+All calls will query datasets from project_a

 , unless another project is passed as parameter when performing the call.